National Women's Soccer League expansion: Atlanta

 An investment group out of Atlanta went public in early January 2015 with its intent to bring an NWSL team to the city that has already seen two incarnations of professional women's soccer in WUSA and WPS - with a website already live and a stadium already decided.
 While there was initial fan interest, many objected to the initially proposed name of the Atlanta Vibe, prompting the investment group to open a poll for the name, as was a survey for team colors.
 The group eventually chose red and black for the team's identity, while the stadium was changed from Henderson Field at Grady Stadium to Silverbacks Park, but there had been no sign of any talk between the group and NWSL at that point, despite the fact that the group has been working toward NWSL expansion for over 18 months.
 After the early-summer NWSL owners' meeting, it appeared that Atlanta was rejected for 2016 and would have to continue trying for future expansion.

 In December 2016, rumors surfaced of another group reportedly trying to bring both NASL and NWSL teams to Atlanta.
 The proposed team would play at a to-be-constructed facility in DeKalb County.
 The group revealed itself in February 2017 as First Team SC and announced their proposal to play in the just-announced Atlanta Sports City complex in DeKalb County.
 This included a scheduled announcement for April 2017, but First Team SC delayed that announcement indefinitely, citing "the landscape of American soccer changing dramatically."
 Fans reported receiving surveys via e-mail concerning the ongoing efforts in December 2017 with the aim of a 2019 launch.

-As reported in 2019, "Atlanta United are considering launching a professional women's team to compete in the NWSL, and may do so as soon as 2021."
-On May 13, 2022, Atlanta United FC's ownership was among the seven groups Grant Wahl reported had strong interest in starting NWSL expansion teams.

-Austin, Texas

-Austin, Texas has been listed as a potential NWSL expansion candidate multiple times since summer of 2018, though very few details are known concerning the potential ownership group aside from a rare mention of Anthony Precourt of MLS' Austin FC.
-On May 13, 2022, Austin FC's ownership was among the seven groups Grant Wahl reported had strong interest in starting NWSL expansion teams.

-FC Barcelona
+In November 2025, it was reported that Arthur Blank had gotten an expansion franchise for a NWSL Atlanta team that would play at Mercedes-Benz Stadium.